decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-context-decorator.md

 Core properties of a ~data-agreement-context decorator are:

 1. `message_type `- Indicates the type of message embedded in the decorator.
 Possible types are:
-   1. protocol - Indicates that message embedded is an Data Agreement protocol and it must be processed accordingly
+   1. protocol - Indicates that message embedded is a Data Agreement protocol, and it must be processed accordingly
-   2. non-protocol - Indicates that message contains reference to a data agreement offer.
+   2. non-protocol - Indicates that message references a data agreement offer.
 2. `message `- Hold the message body.

-`~data-agreement-context` decorator could carry an Data Agreement protocol message inside it or a reference to data agreement offer.
+`~data-agreement-context` decorator could carry a Data Agreement protocol message inside it or a reference to the data agreement offer.

-When it carries a reference to a data agreement instance (or receipt), it is understood that the outlying DIDComm message is occurring in reference to a data agreement that was signed by both requester (Data Source or Data Using Service) and responder (Data Subject).
+When it carries a reference to a data agreement instance (or receipt), it is understood that the outlying DIDComm message is occurring in reference to a data agreement that was signed by both requester (Data Source or Data Using Service) and the responder (Data Subject).

-The context decorator could also carry an Data Agreement protocol message, for example, If Data Source would like to send Data Agreement Offer to a Data Subject when offering a credential preview, it could do so by embedding `https://didcomm.org/data-agreement-negotiation/1.0/offer` DIDComm message.
-The Data Subject can respond while making a presentation request by embedding the response  `https://didcomm.org/data-agreement-negotiation/1.0/accept`  DIDComm message  in the decorator.
+The context decorator could also carry a Data Agreement protocol message; for example, If Data Source wants to send Data Agreement Offer to a Data Subject when offering a credential preview, it could do so by embedding `https://didcomm.org/data-agreement-negotiation/1.0/offer` DIDComm message.
+The Data Subject can respond while requesting a presentation by embedding the response  `https://didcomm.org/data-agreement-negotiation/1.0/accept`  DIDComm message in the decorator.

 ### Examples of `~data-agreement-context` decorator used in DIDComm messages